seroteunine/Spotifast/README.md

 ## Description

-All-in-one script that use the spotipy module to retrieve songs from a Spotify playlist, then uses Selenium-module to look up each song on a free mp3 download site.
+All-in-one script that use the Spotipy module to retrieve songs from a Spotify playlist, then uses Selenium-module to look up each song on a free mp3 download site.
 Finally uses the Requests module to actually download them (faster/cleaner then Selenium).
 Puts these files inside the same folder as script.

 ## Installation